OpenBCI/Ultracortex/Mark_2/README.md

 * Most of the tolerances between pieces are too tight, so assembly requires substantial filing and sanding.
 * The "M2_Electrode Spacer_01" part is used to adjust for different head shapes and sizes
 * With this versoin (M2) we unfortunately only have one frame size, so this headset will not fit most heads, even with the spacers and springs.
+* Before printing, make sure to re-orient the frame STLs so the flat sides of the model are on the platform.

 ## Photos of Assembled Ultracortex M2